inkle/ink-unity-integration/Readme.md

 ## Using ink in game your game.

-The **ink player** is the core feature of this package; the minimal requirements to actually run a compiled JSON story file are the `ink-engine.dll` and `Newtonsoft.Json.dll` libraries.
+The **ink player** is the core feature of this package; the minimal requirements to actually run a compiled JSON story file is the `ink-engine.dll` library.

 ## Ink Player